Analysis: The year of 'No woman need apply'

 In June 2019, a USC Dornsife/Los Angeles Times poll found that two-thirds of Democratic primary voters thought a man had the best chance of beating Trump and two-thirds believed that a white candidate did.

-Melissa K. Miller, a political science professor at Bowling Green State University in Ohio, said that voters may have misinterpreted past results in a way that could make it even harder for women candidates to succeed in the future.
+Melissa K. Miller, a political science professor at Bowling Green State University in Ohio, said that voters may have misinterpreted past results in a way that could make it even harder for women running for president to succeed in the future.

 "My concern is that not electing a woman president has become a self-fulfilling prophecy," Miller said.
-"Folks are convinced that a woman can’t win, so they don’t vote for a woman, thus ensuring that a woman doesn’t win and the cycle continues.
+"Folks are convinced that a woman can’t win, so they don’t vote for a woman, thus ensuring that a woman doesn’t win, and the cycle continues.
 The reality is that a woman can win.
-Hillary Clinton’s victory by about three million popular votes in 2016 made that clear."
+Hillary Clinton’s victory by about 3 million popular votes in 2016 made that clear."

 One conundrum for women running for office is that remaining silent allows sexist attacks from a candidate, that candidate's campaign or that candidate's supporters to take root — while exposing them can have a tendency to make it sound like they are casting aspersions on the voters who back their rival.